pyxem/pyxem/doc/analysing_holz_datasets.rst

     :scale: 49 %

 This returns a :py:class:`~pixstem.pixelated_stem_class.DPCSignal2D` object, which is another specialized class for analysing disk shifts (for example from magnetic materials).
-For more information about how to use this for analysing magnetic materials see (TO BE WRITTEN).
+For more information about how to use this for analysing magnetic materials see the Jupyter notebook link from :ref:`feal_data`.

 The first navigation index is the beam shifts in the x-direction, and the second is the beam shifts in the y-direction.